 When it comes to cooking pork, it is crucial to understand the importance of cooking temperature.
 Cooking pork to the correct internal temperature ensures that it is safe to eat and is cooked to perfection.

-See also How to cook tenderloin steak in pan
+See also How to cook a tomahawk steak on a propane grill

 Cooking pork at the right temperature helps to kill any harmful bacteria and parasites that may be present in the meat.
 The recommended internal temperature for cooking pork is 145°F (63°C), as measured by a meat thermometer inserted into the thickest part of the meat.